 Do you require OT observation hours?

-No, but we do feel that observing a licensed OTR/L is an amazing experience, and can help you learn what types of populations and settings you may want to work in.
+No, but we do feel that observing a licensed OTR/L is an amazing experience, can help you learn what types of populations and settings you may want to work in.
 However, we do not require them.

-Does one area of the application weight heavily than the others.
+Does one area of the application weigh heavily than the others?

 Applications are viewed as an entire package.